aridjayarecipes/cutesrecipes.web.app/content/post/2202-easiest-way-to-prepare-favorite-colourful-risotto-with-scampi.md

 - "75 g frozen peas"
 recipeinstructions:
 - "Dice the carrots and bell pepper.
 Shred the sjalot, mince the garlic and cut the anchovy filets in small strips."
-- "Put olive oil in a deep pan and add the scampi&#39;s.
+- "Put olive oil in a deep pan and add the scampi's.
 Feel free to add some extra garlic!"
 - "Let the scampi release their flavour and when almost ready take them out of the pan."
 - "Add the anchovy to the remaining oil in the pan.
 Stir until the filets have desintegrated in the oil."
 - "Put your diced sjalot in the oil and flavor with some chili flakes and part of the minced garlic.
 Stir until the sjalot becomes translucent."